St Ives, Cambridgeshire: Media

 Local news and television programmes are provided by BBC East and ITV Anglia.
 Television signals are received from the Sandy Heath TV transmitter.

 Local radio stations are BBC Radio Cambridgeshire, Heart East, Greatest Hits Radio East, Star Radio and HCR FM a community based radio station that broadcast across the district of Huntingdonshire.

 The Hunts Post is the town's local weekly newspaper.

 Transport

 Buses

-Buses operated by Stagecoach Group on route 5 use the Cambridgeshire Guided Busway to connect St Ives to Cambridge and Trumpington Park and Ride; there is a frequent service.
+Buses operated by Stagecoach East on route 5 use the Cambridgeshire Guided Busway to connect St Ives to Cambridge and Trumpington Park and Ride; there is a frequent service.
 There are also journeys to Huntingdon and Hinchingbrooke Hospital.

-The Whippet bus company Whippet Bus operates route X3 (from Hinchingbrooke Hospital to Addenbrooke's Hospital via St Ives, Eltisley, Cambourne and Cambridge), and route X2, a truncated and infrequent route from Huntingdon to Cambridge via Trumpington Park and Ride).
+Whippet route X3 (from Hinchingbrooke Hospital to Addenbrooke's Hospital via St Ives, Eltisley, Cambourne and Cambridge), and route X2, a truncated and infrequent route from Huntingdon to Cambridge via Trumpington Park and Ride).
 Whippet route 66 operates from Fenstanton via St Ives to St Neots.

 In addition, Whippet operates a seasonal excursion service (route 101) to Hunstanton on summer weekends.

 Road

 St Ives is located in an area somewhat remote from trunk roads.
-The north-south A1 road is about ten miles to the west and the east-west A14 road, accessed by the A1307, is about five miles to the south.
+The north–south A1 road is about ten miles to the west and the east–west A14 road, accessed by the A1307, is about five miles to the south.
 Cambridge is reached by that system.